tacticdemonic/sb-logger-extension/sb-logger-extension/CLV_SETUP_GUIDE.md

 ## FAQ

-**Q: Do I need to keep the API running all the time?**
+**Q: Do I need to keep a local API server running all the time?**
-A: The extension checks periodically (every 4 hours by default).
-The API only needs to be running when those checks happen.
+A: No. The extension uses CSV-based CLV for historical game odds and The Odds API for props; no local server required.

 **Q: Can I use this with multiple browsers?**
-A: Yes, the same API server can serve multiple browser instances.
+A: Yes, each browser with the extension installed will manage its own local CSV cache and props polls.
+There's no central server that needs to run.

 **Q: What if OddsPortal doesn't have my match?**
 A: Enter closing odds manually, or the bet will remain without CLV data.